cBioPortal/cbioportal/docs/Import-the-Seed-Database.md

 The next step is to populate your cBioPortal instance with all the required background data sets.
 This includes, for example:  gene data, ID mappings, and network interactions.
-Rather than importing each of these data sets individually, we have provided a simpler "seed" database that you can import directly.
+Rather than importing each of these data sets individually, we have provided a simple "seed" database that you can import directly.

 # Download the cBioPortal Database